cormullion/Karnak.jl/docs/src/basics.md

 one or more vertices in the second group.

 The next figure shows the **complete** version of a bi-partite graph.
-So each vertex is connected to every other vertex in the other group.
+Each vertex is connected to every other vertex in the other group.

 ```@example graphsection